nguillaumin/celinelenoble.com/content/about/index.md

 ## What I do

+I am a UX researcher at [Sharp Theory] (https://www.sharptheory.com/).

+Since 2017, I conduct UX research and design features and interactions of <a href="http://www.kusri.com" target="_blank">Kusri</a>, a social research platform making high quality data collection and management easily accessible to everyone.

-I am a User Research Program Manager at <a href="http://www.workworks.io" target="_blank">WorkWorks.io</a>, an exciting startup founded by Karrie Sullivan to bring design thinking into HR to reshape organizations so that work finally works!
+In 2016-2017, I was a User Research Program Manager at <a href="http://www.workworks.io" target="_blank">WorkWorks.io</a>, an exciting startup founded by Karrie Sullivan to bring design thinking into HR to reshape organizations so that work finally works!

-I conduct UX research and participate in the redesign of the future version of <a href="http://www.kusri.com" target="_blank">Kusri</a>, a social research platform making high quality data collection and management easily accessible to everyone.

-Also through <a href="https://www.upwork.com/o/profiles/users/_~010dcaadf0e99f54c3/" target="_blank">Upwork</a>, I designed user flows, wireframes and low-fidelity prototypes, and conducted market research, usability testing, heuristic assessment, and UX recommendations for a variety of clients.
+Through <a href="https://www.upwork.com/o/profiles/users/_~010dcaadf0e99f54c3/" target="_blank">Upwork</a>, I designed user flows, wireframes and low-fidelity prototypes, and conducted market research, usability testing, heuristic assessment, and UX recommendations for a variety of clients in the following domains: health, legal platform, real estate, solar panel, project management.

 ## How did I get there

 In January 2015, I decided to re-orient my career path towards **User Experience**.
 I had already participated in projects focusing on users' needs as a [Product Manager] (/portfolio/csi), and a good way of describing my work as a teacher would be [Learning Experience Designer] (/blog/learning-experience-designer).

 So I decided to study **Anthropology** at University of Strasbourg in France.
 My research project was about [MMOs and social representations] (/portfolio/mmo-persona).
 I graduated in June 2016.
 I learned and practiced UX techniques through the <a href="https://www.coursera.org/specializations/interaction-design" target="_blank">Interaction Design Specialization</a> on Coursera for some 40 weeks.
-I also delved into the **UX community** news and feeds, where I learned a lot from articles and posts.
+I also delved into the **UX community** news and feeds ([UX stack exchange(https://ux.stackexchange.com/users/105777/celinelenoble)] in particular), where I learned a lot.
 I took on projects on a volunteer basis ([Doris Women Refuge] (/portfolio/doris-women-refuge/), [ballard.dog] (/portfolio/ballard-dog)).

 ***